jordani283/staff-qualifications/stripe-integration-guide.md

 ## Overview

-Your StaffCertify app now has a complete subscription management system!
+Your TeamCertify app now has a complete subscription management system!
 This guide walks you through setting up Stripe integration to make it fully functional.

 ## ✅ What's Already Implemented